BIR Form Types Every Employer Must Be Familiar With

 Substituted Filing

-Substituted filing is having the company file the AITR of qualified employees on their behalf.
+When companies do a substituted filing, they send qualified employees on their behalf to file the AITR .
 For employees to qualify for substituted filing, they must fall under at least one of the following conditions:

 • Their current employer is the only employer they have worked under for the accounted year